mohammadshakirsaifi/Backup/Manually-Multi-Cloud/AWS.md

 ![](./Photos/aws/aws-4.jpeg)
 ![](./Photos/aws/aws-5.jpeg)

+## Step 5: Automate Snapshot Creation Using AWS Backup (Handled by Backup Plan)
+- The AWS Backup service automatically creates snapshots and backup copies based on assigned backup plans—no additional automation tools are needed.
+- For custom automation scenarios, you can use AWS Lambda with Amazon EventBridge (formerly CloudWatch Events) to trigger EC2 snapshots.
+However, the native AWS Backup service is recommended for simplicity and maintainability.

+AWS Backup manages daily snapshot creation according to the schedules defined in your backup plan:
+- When you assign an EC2 instance to a backup plan, AWS Backup automatically creates snapshots of the attached EBS volumes based on your specified schedule and retention settings.
+- This removes the need for custom automation scripts or manual triggers using Lambda and EventBridge.
-### Step 5: Automation (Snapshots)
+### Summary: Step 5 – Automation (Snapshots)
-- Handled automatically by AWS Backup Plans.
+    - Recommended: Handled automatically by AWS Backup plans
-- Custom: Use Lambda + EventBridge if needed.
+    - Optional (Custom): Use AWS Lambda + EventBridge if advanced or non-standard logic is required

 ### Step 6: Restore EC2
 - Go to Protected resources → Backup vault.